itrnka/ha-framework/docs/shell.md

-# Shell access to our code - *ha* console application
+# *ha* console application

-Console application is application runned from command line.
-This application can be runned from your project directory ([ha project skeleton](https://github.com/itrnka/ha-project-skeleton/blob/master/README.md) is required).
+Console application is an application runned from command line.
+This application can be runned from your project directory ([ha project skeleton](https://github.com/itrnka/ha-project-skeleton/blob/master/README.md) installation is required).
 Our application is based on *Symphony Console Component* and ha framework provides simple access to this functionality.
 You can write custom commands with some custom functionality.

 For more informations about *Symphony Console Component* please see [official documentation](https://symfony.com/doc/current/components/console.html).

 Command in our case is class instance, which functionality is very similary to route and also controller.
-So console application works as router, but we have shell arguments instead of HTTP request.
-So we can use our commands as controllers.
+So console application works as router, but we have shell arguments instead of HTTP request and URL.
+So we can use our commands likewise as controllers.

 ## Running *ha* application on Linux systems